Five Unusual Drug and DUI Charges in South Florida/Miami-Dade From 2018

 Police charged both with possession of the illegal powder and pills along with drug trafficking.
 In addition, Elaine Perez was given an added count for possession of marijuana when deputies reported finding almost a half-gram of the substance inside her purse.

-Call Our Criminal Defense Lawyers If You Need To Fight Drug Charges
+Call Our Criminal Defense Attorneys If You Need To Fight Drug Charges

 If you need professional, qualified legal representation for criminal drug charges in the South Florida, Miami-Dade, region, please contact Meldon Law online immediately.
 No matter how unusual the circumstances you find yourself in, we can help.
 We will listen, treat you with respect, and work diligently toward the best possible outcome for your case.
 The sooner we get started on your case, the better your chances are for a successful outcome.
 Give us a call at 800-373-8000 so we can weigh the merits of your case today.